SuperJedi224/ForceLang/docs/stdlib/math.md

 math.sqrt <number>
 ```

-Returns an approximation of the square root of the specified number, using four iterations of the babylonian method.
+Returns an approximation of the square root of the specified number, by first deriving an initial estimate and then appling for iterations of the babylonian approximation.

 **Function math.ln**